teambit/bit/src/extensions/pkg/readme.md

 An extension that:
 1. allows users to change (add) properties in the component's package.json
 2. allow other extensions to add new properties to the component's package.json
+3. allow an env to add new properties to the component's package.json
-3. expose a pack command to pack a component into a tar suitable for an npm registry
+4. expose a pack command to pack a component into a tar suitable for an npm registry

 ## Usage